johndangerstorey/mollusk/v1_contracts/README.md

 To compute their code coverage run `npm run coverage`.

-## Deploying an interacting with a Moloch DAO and a Pool
+## Deploying an interacting with a Mollusk DAO and a Pool

 This project includes Buidler tasks for deploying and using DAOs and Pools.